 Blair Hyatt has been the Executive Director of the Pennsylvania Head Start Association since the fall of 2004.
-Blair is a life long residential of the state of Pennsylvania.
+Blair is a life-long resident of Pennsylvania.
 His professional and community work has focused on improving the lives

-Michelle Smith is the new Outreach Manager with PHSA.
-She attended HACC from 2011-2013 and her daughter was enrolled in the HACC Head Start program, where she became involved with Capital Area Head Start as a parent on Policy Council.
-She transferred to Shippensburg University and completed her Bachelor of Social Work degree in December 2015.
-During this time, she also was a Head Start and an Early Head Start Home Visitor, and served on the PHSA Board of Directors.
-Michelle graduated in May 2017 from Shippensburg University with her Master of Social Work degree.
-As the Outreach Manager, Michelle will take the lead on PreK for PA activity for the Association, begin implementing the Advocacy Engagement Strategy by working with directors to identify staff in each program that will serve as Liaisons, and providing support to these Liaisons as they lead their programs in advocating for Head Start and Early Head Start at all levels.
+Michelle Smith is the Outreach Manager with PHSA.
+She attended HACC where she became involved with Capital Area Head Start as a parent on Policy Council.
+She transferred to Shippensburg University to complete her degree in Social Work.
+During this time, she was a Head Start and an Early Head Start Home Visitor, and served on the PHSA Board of Directors.
+Michelle graduated from Shippensburg University with her Master of Social Work degree.
+As the Outreach Manager, Michelle leads PreK for PA activities, works with directors to identify staff in each program to serve as Liaisons, and supports Liaisons as they lead their programs in advocacy at all levels.
 Michelle lives in Mechanicsburg with her husband and four daughters.
-You may contact her by email at firstname.lastname@example.org.